sindrijo/UnityDeeplinks/README.md

  ```

 * Notes:
- * If you already subclassed your Unity activity, merge the code from within *MyUnityPlayerActivity* into your existing subclass
+ * If you already subclassed your Unity activity, merge the code from within *SharedUnityPlayerActivity* into your existing subclass
- * Optional: by default, *MyUnityPlayerActivity* calls a Unity script method `onDeeplink` on a game object called *UnityDeeplinks*.
-If you wish to change the name of the object or method, you should edit *Assets/Plugins/UnityDeeplinks/Android/MyUnityPlayerActivity.java*, change the values of the `gameObject` and/or `deeplinkMethod` static properties and rebuild the *UnityDeeplinks.jar* file as instructed below

 ### Why not handle deeplinks in a second activity?
-Some might suggest having a "side-activity" e.g. *MyDeeplinkActivity* to handle the deeplink and start the main Unity player activity.
+Some might suggest having a "side-activity" e.g. *SharedUnityPlayerActivity* to handle the deeplink and start the main Unity player activity.
 This way, the main Unity player activity remains clean of "outside code", right?
 Wrong.
 Consider the Unity app is currently not running.
 Then:
 * A deeplink gets activated
-* MyDeeplinkActivity starts
+* SharedUnityPlayerActivity starts
 * Tries to access the UnityPlayer object in order to send a message to a Unity script with the deeplink information
 * At this point, since the Unity native libraries are not yet initialized, the call would fail with the error:
  ```